shreevatsa/chaya/README.md

   - Upload a `.chaya` file, to continue or edit an existing project.
   - Upload a `.chaya` file and download the `.pdf` file from it.

-### Mark tab
+### Workspace

 - Interactively draw bounding boxes by clicking and dragging on PDF pages.
   - Double click on a bounding box to give it a name (label).
   - Handles to drag (reposition) or resize these regions.